prishanmu/SI507-HW6/README.md

 * **Explain what needs to happen to get a JavaScript program to "run", given the JavaScript you've seen in this assignment.**

+You need to define functions in the script beforehand, which makes a page dynamic.
+Then you must define the front-end aspects of the page such as style and content.

 * **What functions in JavaScript seem to be similar in function to the `print` function in Python?
 (There are two.)
 Why might you use one and not the other?
 Explain briefly.**